 While they are occurring it is almost impossible to discern that they are not real.
-Often in the early years, I had a hard time believing that these incidents weren’t real and even now struggle to tell the difference between some hallucinations and reality.
+Often in the early years, I had a hard time believing that these incidents weren’t real.
+Even now, sometimes Istruggle to tell the difference between some hallucinations and reality.
 They also have an impact on memories.
 I believe some of my memories of actual events were (hopefully) hallucinations but there is no way for me to find out for sure.

 This can be especially terrifying when accompanied by a hallucination as described above.
 Often in the moments just before or after sleeping, a person with narcolepsy can find themselves unable to move their body.
 Often it occurs without the nightmares.
 For example, I want to check if my alarm is set and find myself unable to move my body.

 Cataplexy is only present in Type 1 Narcolepsy.
 It causes sudden loss of muscle tone, generally when feeling emotions like pleasure, surprise, anger, or frustration.
 This can differ from person to person.
 Cataplexy often presents as a weakness in the arms, legs, trunk, or jaw.
 It can result in full body collapses, and the attacks can last from a few seconds to several minutes.

 A less talked about cataplexy trigger is sex.
 People with narcolepsy may experience cataplexy during sexual encounters, but it may be difficult to talk about and has not been studied thoroughly.
 I did find one report where narcolepsy was diagnosed due to orgasmolepsy or cataplexy during sex.